 1. Avoids Probate.

-2. Should vest title in Washington State Real Estate to the beneficiary(ies) named in the Decedent’s Will, or the “rightful” legal heir(s) if the Decedent died without a Will.
+2. May vest title in Washington State Real Estate to the beneficiary(ies) named in the Decedent’s Will, or the “rightful” legal heir(s) if the Decedent died without a Will.

-3. Cost effective and less expensive than an ancillary probate.
+3. Cost effective and less expensive than a Washington probate.

 4. Exempt from Washington State Real Estate Excise Tax.